 Vegetable broth or water may be substituted for the corn broth, but the soup won't have as much corn flavor.

-- 1 medium (3 ounces) poblano chili pepper
+- 1 medium (3 ounces) poblano chile pepper

 - 1 teaspoon olive oil

 - 1 small or 1/2 medium onion, finely chopped (about 1/2 cup)

 - 1 medium clove garlic, minced (1 teaspoon)

 - Kernels from 1 ear of corn (about 3/4 cup)